scikit-learn-contrib/imbalanced-learn/doc/combine.rst

   >>> print(Counter(y_resampled))
   Counter({1: 4566, 0: 4499, 2: 4413})

-We can also see in the example below that :class:`SMOTEENN` tend to clean more noisy samples than :class:`SMOTETomek`.
+We can also see in the example below that :class:`SMOTEENN` tends to clean more noisy samples than :class:`SMOTETomek`.

 .. image:: ./auto_examples/combine/images/sphx_glr_plot_comparison_combine_001.png